kaltura/kaltura-player-js/docs/ads.md

 # Ads

-Kaltura player supports adding 3rd party monetization solutions via its plugin system.
-In order to allow easy integration and supporting playback and analytics with any 3rd party solution the player defines an ads framework with API and standard event scheme.
+The Kaltura TV Platform Player supports the addition of 3rd party monetization solutions via its plugin system.
+To allow easy integration and to support playback and analytics using any 3rd party solution, the player defines an advertizing framework using APIs and a standard event scheme.

-Any plugin adding support for ads is expected to follow the controller, timeline and events scheme.
+Any plugin that adds support for ads is expected to follow the controller, timeline, and events scheme.
-The document will go through the ads controller, which allows controlling ad related operations , ad timeline, which explains how a typical order of events looks like, and the ad events and their associated payload.
+This document details the ads controller, which allows controlling ad-related operations, the ad timeline (which explains how a typical order of events looks like), and the ad events and their associated payload.

 ## Ads Controller

-To query the player regarding ads state in the current playback, you can use the ads controller by referencing `player.ads`.
+To query the player regarding the ad's state in the current playback, you can use the ads controller by referencing `player.ads`.
-The ads controller is in charge to track and communicate with the active ads plugin and collect and save the current ads state and data.
+The ads controller is responsible for tracking and communicating with the active ads plugin, as well as for collecting and saving the current ads state and data.
 ![ad-controller](images/ads-controller.jpg)

-> AdsController full reference can be found [here](#AdsController).
+> A complete reference to the AdsController can be found [here](#AdsController).

 #### Examples: